deniro98/hackintosh-s510ua/README.md

 # Step to install

-	1. Boot on any linux lifecd
+	0. get wired keyboard and mouse
-	2. Replace your EFI to this EFI
+	1. Replace your EFI to this EFI
+	2. Install MAC OS
 	3. Reboot.
+	4. Move all EFI kexts to /Library/Extensions
+	5. Reboot
+	6. Touchpad works, gestures works awesome

+# Run SIRI on S510UA

+	1. Gen True SMBIOS and SN Number with Clover Configurator
+	2. Install nullethernet.kext from Rehabman
+	3. Reboot

 # Know problems